torrayne/formailer/README.md

 You can customize Formailer to suit your needs.
 You can add as many forms as you'd like.
 As long as they have unique names.
 Each form can have it's own email template and SMTP settings.
 But if you want to set defaults for everything you can.
 ### SMTP

 All of your SMTP variables must be saved in the environment.
-You can add as many configs as you have forms.
+You can add as many configs as you have emails.
 And you can save a default config to fallback on.
 Note that if you have default config you don't need to specify every option again.
 Any missing options will fallback to the default.

 If you build your own handler you can store the config anywhere you want.
 Just pass a `*mail.SMTPServer` to `submission.Send(server)` and you're good to go.